paul-hammant-fork/SvnMerkleizer-test-repo/README.md

 ## Image special features:

-1. SVNAutoversioning turned on, to allow PUTs from non-Subversion clients to work (with default commit message)
+SVNAutoversioning is turned on, to allow PUTs from non-Subversion clients to work (with default commit message)
-2. DepthInfinity is also turned on, to allow deep querying for changed files, which probably means you should NOT allow anon access.

 ## Versions of key components